|

 the board of

 the Royal Automobile Club of Victoria (RACV).
-Flagging Incumbent
+8. FLAGGING

 and Motorists Association of New

-South Wales before it was privatized - compounds the defects of the multiple
+South Wales before it was privatized - compounds the defects of its multiple

-having ballot rules that require the names of
+ballot rules requiring the names of candidates that

-candidates that are retiring directors to be singled
+are retiring Directors on its Board to be singled

 candidate statements, with an asterisk (*),